microsoft/XmlNotepad/docs/help/validation.md

 ## DTD Entity Leakage

 Users must be careful about which DTD's they allow XML Notepad to process.
-There is a well known attack using malicious DTD's that works like this.
-A safer example of this is included in the XML Notepad samples folder named `DtdEntityLeakage.xml`:
+There is a well known attack using malicious DTD's that works like this:

 **Step 1** - Create `bait.xml`: